-To make things are simple as possible, there have been three architectures that Core X CPUs have been based on so far: Skylake-X, the short-lived Kaby Lake-X, and Cascade Lake-X. These included both i7 and i9 CPUs, as well as a single i5 model, though all the Cascade Lake-X models currently available are branded as i9.
+To make things as simple as possible, there have been three architectures that Core X CPUs have been based on so far: Skylake-X, the short-lived Kaby Lake-X, and Cascade Lake-X. These included both i7 and i9 CPUs, as well as a single i5 model, though all the Cascade Lake-X models currently available are branded as i9.

 Now, when comparing Core and Core X CPUs side by side, the main factors to consider are the performance, the pricing, and the socket that these CPUs use.

-The Core X solutions are the powerful, expensive high-end CPUs that offer more cores than their mainstream counterparts and they all use the LGA 2066 socket.
-The exact core counts varied over the years but they were always ahead of the mainstream Core CPUs that were released around the same time, plus they all featured hyperthreading.
+The Core X solutions are the powerful, expensive high-end CPUs that offer more cores than their mainstream counterparts, and they all use the LGA 2066 socket.
+The exact core counts varied over the years, but they were always ahead of the mainstream Core CPUs that were released around the same time, plus they all featured hyperthreading.
 As for the prices, they ranged from about $400 to as high as $2000.

 Intel Core vs Intel Core X – Which Is Better For Gaming?

 With all of the above out of the way, it’s obvious that the Intel Core X CPUs offer more overall processing power and that they have higher core/thread counts compared to the mainstream Core models that were released around the same time.

 For example, if we take a look at the latest upcoming 10th generation Comet Lake desktop CPUs, the cheapest i3 models offer 4 cores and 8 threads, the i5 models have 6 cores and 12 threads.
 The more powerful i7 ones come with 8 cores and 16 threads, all the while the priciest mainstream i9 solutions offer a total of 10 cores and 20 threads.
 As mentioned above, these CPUs cover the $100-$500 price range.